 A marketing analysis is a process that helps you understand the various demographics and segments of your target audience, effective engagement strategies, the customer journey, and ways to improve conversions.
-Conducting a marketing analysis can help you improve your marketing campaigns, driving a better return on investment for your marketing budget, building brand awareness and customer loyalty, and boosting your lead generation.
+Conducting a marketing analysis can help you improve your marketing campaigns, drive a better return on investment for your marketing budget, build brand awareness and customer loyalty, and boost your lead generation.

 What is the importance of a marketing analysis in a business plan?

 The biggest benefit of a marketing analysis is that it shows you how to spend your marketing budget in a more targeted, effective manner.
 You’ll gain a better understanding of where your audience is active and what type of messaging resonates with them.
-By establishing this information through a comprehensive analysis of your audience – and the shortcomings of your current marketing efforts – you’ll understand how to improve your marketing ROI.
+By establishing this information through a comprehensive analysis of your audience — as well as any shortcomings of your current marketing efforts — you’ll understand how to improve your marketing ROI.